jordanrand1/cod-api-redux/README.md

 ## Get Call of Duty Stats

-This is a Redux reducer I'm using with React.
+This is a Redux reducer I have created to use with React.

+I'm hoping as soon as Black Ops 4 api comes out, that it will be as simple as changing the title to "bo4" to retieve the data.
+Unfortunately I won't know until it is released.

 ### Example data:
 ```